darklab8/darklab_article_parallel_pytest/README.md

 ## Future possible steps

 * Refactoring code to be more universal to become third party library reusable for any other repo
-* Probably making parallel_pytest script available as compiled binary in golang?
+* Making parallel_pytest script available as compiled binary in golang?
 In order to be available as lightweight dependency installations free solution reusable at any repository with minimal time and weight to add
-* Same principles to applications testing can be applied to any other language, as long as solution to split tests is found
+* Testing with same solution applications in other languages, as long as solution to split tests specific to language is found